varundxd/varundxd/README.md

 ### ⚡ Fun Fact of the Day
 <!--START_FUN_FACT-->
-> 💡 The first website ever created is still online: http://info.cern.ch.
+> 💡 The first video game was created in 1958 — “Tennis for Two” on an oscilloscope.
 <!--END_FUN_FACT-->

 ## 🌐 Socials: